 A flinty white dent corn that grows stout ears measuring a foot and a half long, Cocke’s was the first commercially important prolific variety.
 Because prolific corn always set two or more ears per stalk (old landraces set one, maybe two), they insured productivity.
-Breeding and growing prolific corn became an obsession of American farmers in the second quarter of the nineteeth century.
+Breeding and growing prolific corn became an obsession of American farmers in the second quarter of the 19th century.

-The Carolina Gold Rice Foundation has been instrumental in recovering this corn, putting it into the hands of Dr. James Holland of N. C. State for his comparative grow out of southern landrace maize, and distributing seed to growers in GA, KY, SC, and NC.
+The Carolina Gold Rice Foundation has been instrumental in recovering this corn, putting it into the hands of Dr. James Holland of NC State for his comparative grow out of southern landrace maize, and distributing seed to growers in GA, KY, SC, and NC.

 Maintained in Italy, the Ark of Taste calls attention to the world’s most precious edible resources and alerts farmers, chefs, and consumers to their food heritage.
 Cocke’s Prolific White Dent Corn was preserved for us by the efforts of one devoted grower.
 We are all in Manning Farmer’s debt.

-Cocke’s Prolific was named for Gen. John Hartwell Cocke of Bremo Plantation, Virginia, one of Thomas Jefferson’s friends and agricultural associates.
-Sometime in the 1820s Cocke improved a Native 12-14 row landrace maize variety to use as a field corn.
+Cocke’s Prolific was named for Gen. John Hartwell Cocke of Bremo Plantation, Va., one of Thomas Jefferson’s friends and agricultural associates.
+Sometime in the 1820s, Cocke improved a Native 12-14 row landrace maize variety to use as a field corn.
 Its meal quality was superlative, and roasted ears during the milk stage proved sumptuous.
 Livestock thrived on its fodder.

-Manning Farmer’s uncle purchased the seed and began growing it on family property outside of Landrum in the 1930s.
+Manning Farmer’s uncle purchased the seed and began growing it on family property outside Landrum in the 1930s.
 Manning himself took over planting it in the wake of World War 2 and maintained the integrity of the seed rigorously for seven decades.
 Commercial availability of Cocke’s seed ceased during the War.
 By the 21st century it was functionally extinct.

-Angie Lavezzo of Sow True Seed Company in Ashville, NC, contacted Dr. Shields indicating that she had purchased a white dent by the name of Cox Prolific from Clarence Gibbs on Craig’s List.
-Clarence Gibbs indicated the seed came from Manning Farmer’s fields in Landrum.
-Upon inspection it proved to be the long lost Cocke’s white dent.
+Angie Lavezzo of Sow True Seed Company in Ashville, NC, contacted me indicating that she had purchased a white dent by the name of Cox Prolific from Clarence Gibbs on Craigslist.
+Gibbs indicated the seed came from Manning Farmer’s fields in Landrum.
+Upon inspection, it proved to be the long lost Cocke’s white dent.

-Because it was the only corn variety associated with Thomas Jefferson’s agricultural circle, it is being grown out at Monticello and the revived crop will be on view at the Harvest Festival there on September 21-22.
+Because it was the only corn variety associated with Thomas Jefferson’s agricultural circle, it is being grown out at Monticello, and the revived crop will be on view at the Harvest Festival there on September 21-22.
 Cocke’s Prolific meal should be commercially available in autumn 2018.